 Analyzing, modeling, designing, and realizing bio/biomedical engineering devices, systems, components, or processes.

 Making measurements on and interpreting data from living systems.

 Program Educational Objectives

-- Build and expand upon their undergraduate foundations by engaging in learning opportunities throughout their careers.
+Build and expand upon their undergraduate foundations by engaging in learning opportunities.